SchwarzIT/onyx/apps/docs/src/principles/contributing.md

 ## Creating a Pull Request

 Pull Requests are very welcome!
-Please consider our [Technical Guidelines](https://github.com/SchwarzIT/onyx/wiki/Technical-Vision-&-Guidelines) when contributing to onyx.
+Please consider our [technical guidelines](/principles/technical-vision) when contributing to onyx.

 1. [Create a fork](https://github.com/SchwarzIT/onyx/fork) to commit and push your changes to
 2. When your changes affect the user and need to be released, [add a changeset](https://github.com/SchwarzIT/onyx/blob/main/.changeset/README.md).